justinrgarrard/world-of-naevis.net/docs/character_creation/race/dwarf.md

 | Stonecunning       | add double your proficiency bonus to Intelligence (History) checks on stonework. |
 | **Armor**          | light armor and medium armor                                                     |

 Mountain dwarves are raised in prosperous clans and taught warcraft from a young age.
-They are expected to carry on the honor of their clan.
+They are universally proficient in armor, dwarven weaponry, and basic alchemy.

 #### Hill Dwarf